Employee Volunteering

 Text

-We are keen to build partnerships with businesses and their employees to work together to provide exciting and rewarding team building Volunteer Conservation Days - days which will have a real impact in improving and protecting Scotland’s iconic natural heritage, biodiversity and wildlife.
+We are keen to build partnerships with businesses by providing rewarding team building Volunteer Conservation Days.
+These days make important contributions to improve and protect Scotland’s iconic biodiversity and wildlife.

 Our staff are experienced and skilled in working with volunteers and leading conservation work parties.